Thyssen Henschel UR-416: Development

 In 1965 an armoured car version was designed based on a Unimog 4×4 truck chassis.
-The UR-416 was produced from 1969 only for export.
-The hull is welded steel up to 9mm thick, the driving position is in front, where there is also that of vehicle commander.
+The UR-416 was produced in 1969 only for export.
+The hull is welded steel up to 9mm thick, and the driving position is in front, where there is also that of the vehicle commander.

 The UR-416 was developed as a private venture by Rheinstahl Maschinenbau (which later became Thyssen Maschinenbau and is now Henschel Wehrtechnik GmbH).
 The first prototype was completed in 1965 and production started in 1969 and 1,030 were built, mostly for the export market.
 The UR-416 series is no longer being marketed and has been replaced by the TM 170, also now no longer being marketed.
 The UR-416 has been designed primarily for internal security operations but can also be used for a wide variety of other roles such as command and communications, reconnaissance and field workshop.

 Description

 The UR-416 is essentially the chassis of a Mercedes-Benz U1100 Unimog 416 2.5 ton cross-country vehicle fitted with an armoured body.
 Spare automotive parts are identical to those used in the truck and are therefore available from commercial sources.

-Eight infantry soldiers can be transported in the back, while the engine is the middle.
+Eight infantry soldiers can be transported in the back, while the engine is in the middle.
 There is one medium-sized door on each side but not a rear.
 The high mobility is enhanced by the suspension of the typical project, high travel time to be affiliated to surface.
 Generally only light machine guns are fitted as armament, but other weapons can be arranged, for example, water cannons, as well as from 20mm gun turrets.
 Versions include media workshop, ambulance, and command vehicle.

 Optional equipment includes spherical firing ports with vision devices, fire detection and extinguishing system, air-conditioning system, heater, run-flat tyres, smoke grenade dischargers, a night vision system (passive or active), an obstacle-clearing blade front, communication to the public through megaphones, and a 5-ton (5,000 kg) capacity winch.
 There are also two weapons slits on each side.

 Over 1,000 vehicles were exported to Africa, the Middle East, Latin America and Europe.
 Often the UR-416 is used for patrolling sensitive targets such as airports, or employed on internal security duties.
 It is rarely used for military tasks in a conventional Army, such as a standard armored personnel carrier (APC), though not in European Armies, which require more modern and better armoured vehicles.

 Overall, it is very similar to the French ACMAT TPK 4.2 PSF, both are derived from the trucks of military success with a load capacity is used for the metal shell.
 Both models are of low cost and limited performance, but with a high efficiency and compatibility with the line of trucks logistics, and similar vehicles are often the only alternative for poorly-resourced and financed regular armies, air forces or paramilitary organizations.